Comet Pro (GL-RM10) Quick Setup¶

 -

 Bind your device to KVM Cloud.
+This needs to be done on the local network.

-First, locally access your Comet Pro, and navigate to Cloud Service in the upper right corner.
+First, locally access your Comet Pro and navigate to Cloud Service in the upper right corner.
 Click Bind To Cloud.

-You will be re-directed to a login page.
+You will be redirected to a login page.
 Log in with your glinet cloud account.

 Second, confirm your device info, and click Bind.